bet01/workshops/dotnet_async_threads/README.md

 ### Synchronization Context

+The `SynchronizationContext` ensures that after awaiting a task, the code following the `await` resumes on the original thread or execution context.
+This is particularly useful in UI applications, where it ensures the continuation code runs on the UI thread, allowing safe updates to the UI.
+In scenarios where thread affinity is not required (e.g., non-UI or background operations), you can use `ConfigureAwait(false)` to skip capturing the `SynchronizationContext`, reducing overhead and improving performance.

+### Other

+New async features are often being added, you can do some research on Async Streams and other more advanced features.

 # Conclusion

 While the examples in this lab are basic, the key concepts they aim to demonstrate are: